 Sadly, not every chain takes part in this new effort.
-While theater chain AMC started the sensory friendly shows trend, they are hardly the largest theater chain, making it difficult for many people to take part in these shows.
 We would like to see that change!

-The largest theater chain in America, Regent Entertainment, does not offer sensory friendly showings.
-Chances are you have a Regent theater near you, and if they were to offer sensory friendly shows, the rest of the industry would most likely follow.
+Chances are you have a movie theater near you, and if they were to offer sensory friendly shows, the rest of the industry would most likely follow.
 This is the first step to making family movie days a wonderful and stress-free experience.

-Ask CEO of Regent Entertainment Amy Miles to offer sensory friendly shows in their theaters so every family can enjoy a trip to the movies.
+Sign the petition below and ask the CEO of your local movie theater to offer sensory friendly shows in their theaters so every family can enjoy a trip to the movies.

 I am writing on behalf of the 3.5 million Americans on the autism spectrum who would love to be guests in your theater, but don't feel welcome.